Butler vs. UConn Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 - Computer Predicted Total: 150.0

-Butler has a 7-6-0 record against the spread this season compared to UConn, who is 8-5-0 ATS.
-Both the Bulldogs and the Huskies are 7-6-0 in terms of going over the point total in their games this season.
-Over the last 10 contests, Butler has a 4-6 record against the spread while going 6-4 overall.
+Butler is 7-6-0 against the spread this season compared to UConn's 8-5-0 ATS record.
+Both the Bulldogs and the Huskies are 7-6-0 in terms of hitting the over in their games this season.
+In the past 10 games, Butler has a 4-6 record against the spread while going 6-4 overall.
 UConn has gone 6-4 against the spread and 9-1 overall in its last 10 matches.

 Bet on this or any college basketball matchup at BetMGM